joaovaporto/senet/README.md

 # Senet

-Senet is a game created in the context of the Software Engineering course of Software Engineering of INE/UFSC.
+Senet is a game created in the context of the Software Engineering I course of INE/UFSC.
 It's based in the Egyptian boardgame of the same name.